aerospike/aerospike-tools-validation/README.md

     make
     make docs

-This gives you two binaries in the `bin` subdirectory -- `asvalidation` and `ascorrection` -- as well as the Doxygen HTML documentation in `docs`.
+This provides `asvalidation` binary in the `bin` subdirectory -- as well as the Doxygen HTML documentation in `docs`.
 Open `docs/index.html` to access the generated documentation.

-In order to run the tests that come with the code, you need `asd` installed in `/usr/bin`.
-The tests invoke `asd` with a separate configuration file, so that your regular database environment remains untouched.

-Please make sure that your `python` command is Python 2 and that you have `virtualenv` installed.
-By default, the tests run `asbackup` and `asrestore` under the Valgrind memory checker.
-If you don't have the `valgrind` command, please change `USE_VALGRIND` in `test/lib.py` to `False`.
-Then run the tests.

-    make tests

-This creates a virtual Python environment in a new subdirectory (`env`), activates it, and installs the Python packages required by the tests.
-Then the actual tests run.

 ## Validation Source Code

 Let's take a quick look at the overall structure of the `asvalidation` source code, at `src/backup.c`.
 The code does the following, starting at `main()`.

   * Parse command line options into local variables or, if they need to be passed to a worker thread later, into a `backup_config` structure.
-  * Initialize an Aerospike client and connect it to the cluster to be backed up.
+  * Initialize an Aerospike client and connect it to the cluster to be validated.
   * Create the counter thread, which starts at `counter_thread_func()`.
 That's the thread that outputs the status and counter updates during the validation, among other things.
   * When backing up to a single file (`--output-file` option, as opposed to backing up to a directory using `--directory`), create and open that validation file.
-  * Populate a `backup_thread_args` structure for each node to be backed up and submit it to the `job_queue` queue.
+  * Populate a `backup_thread_args` structure for each node to be validated and submit it to the `job_queue` queue.
 Note two things:
     - Only one of the `backup_thread_args` structures gets its `first` member set to `true`.
     - When backing up to a single file, the `shared_fd` member gets the file handle of the created validation file (and `NULL` otherwise).
   * Spawn validation worker threads, which start at `backup_thread_func()`.
-There's one of those for each cluster node to be backed up.
+There's one of those for each cluster node to be validated.
   * Wait for all validation worker threads to finish.
   * When backing up to a single file, close that file.
   * Shut down the Aerospike client.